jeremeybingham/reso_client/USAGE.md

 ## Dataset ID Usage

-Some RESO providers require a dataset identifier in the URL path.
+Some RESO providers, including the RESO Web API reference server, require a dataset identifier in the URL path.

 ### URL Structure